Copyright © 2004-2010 DogStar Kennel

 Break and Shake type Ice Packs

-Clean Bandanna in a zip lock to keep it clean
+Clean Bandanna in a zip lock to keep it clean for first aid use only

 4 or more latex gloves, also carried in a zip lock to keep clean